PowerDNS/weakforced/docs/manpages/wforce_webhook.5.md

 		config_key["num_conns"] = 20

+* basic-auth - Adds an Authorization header to Webhooks, for servers which expect Basic Authentication.
+The username and password are provided as "user:pass".
+For example

+		config_key["basic-auth"] = "wforce:super"

 The following configuration keys are custom to specific events:

 * allow_filter - Filters allow webhooks based on the allow response